 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 If you are a customer of ours, we may contact you from time to time by call or email to provide some information about our products or services.
 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us, as appropriate, at any time.
 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a service experience or other transactions.

 We will get your express opt-in consent before we share your personal data with any company outside of our own group for marketing unrelated to our company group.

-We may have to share your personal data with the parties (all established in the European Union unless otherwise stated) set out below for the purposes set out in the table in paragraph 4 above:
+If required, we will share your personal data with the parties (all established in the UK or European Economic Area unless otherwise stated) set out below for the purposes set out in the table in paragraph 3 above:

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 - HM Revenue & Customs, regulators and other authorities who require reporting of processing activities in certain circumstances;

 - Professional advisers including lawyers, bankers, auditors and insurers based in the European Union or United Kingdom who provide consultancy, banking, legal, insurance and accounting services;

 - Service providers acting as processors, including (as at the date noted above and who may be updated from time to time):

 - phone and IT assistance services provider based in Scotland;